siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

  * $ysx=0
  * $xsn=0
  * $zsx=1
+* Make sure that only one switch per axis is enabled for homing.
+You can't have 2 homing switches on an axis.
 * Is your motor polarity set correctly - i.e. does the motor move in the correct direction?
 X typically moves right for positive motion, Y moves away from you (away from the front of the table), and Z moves up for positive motion.
 Homing will get confused if your motion direction does not agree with the notion of "min" and "max" for the $_sn and $_sx settings.
 * Is the $_tm maximum travel set for the size of the table?
 If it's too short the search move may never reach the switch.
 * Is the _lb latch backoff long enough to actually clear the switch?
 If not you will not have an accurate zero.